 We have completed an extensive analysis of the content of serotonin and catecholamines, and their precursors and metabolites in blastula, gastrula and post-gastrula embryos using high performance liquid chromatography with electrochemical detection (HPLC-EC) (Brown and Anitole, 1998; Anitole and Brown, 2004, Carroll et al., 2010).
 These studies are the first to definitively identify monoamines in these early embryos and support a role for serotonin (and norepinephrine) in the gastrulation process as suggested from our previous inhibitor and binding studies.
 We have also shown by RT-PCR analyses that the messenger RNA (mRNA) for tryptophan hydroxylase (serotonin synthetic enzyme) increases in embryos immediately prior to an increase in serotonin at gastrulation.
 We are currently examining the intraembryonic location of the mRNAs for tryptophan hydroxylase and the serotonin receptor, a molecule that mediates the action of serotonin in neurons, by in situ hybridization.
 These studies should allow us to determine if, as in mammalian neurons, the cells that synthesize serotonin are different from those that respond to it.

-M.S.
-Forensic Science, The George Washington University, 2004
+Masters of Forensic Science, The George Washington University, Washington D.C., 2004

 Scully, Tara.
 Discovering Biology in the Lab: An Introductory Laboratory Manual.
 Second Edition.
 New York: W. W. Norton & Company, 2012.

 Carroll, K.N., Scully, T.A., Brown K. Serotonin signaling initiates gastrulation in the sea urchin.
 69th Annual Developmental Biology Conference.
 August 2010, Albuquerque, New Mexico.